ajstourinho/questions_solver/README.md

 - **REACT_APP_ENV**: This variable defines if the environment is `development` or `production`.
 - **REACT_APP_REAIS_PER_QUESTION**: This variable defines the amount charged for solving one question of the exam, in Reais (the Brazilian currency).
+- **REACT_APP_HUMAN_REVISION_EXTRA**: This variable defines the amount charged for solving with human revision, done by a real student of that subject.

 An example of this `.env` file can be found inside the `/frontend` directory, by the name `.env.example`.